ib0b/katasi/README.md

 # katasi
-A prohject for the Design and Implementation of Computer Applications unit
+A project for the Design and Implementation of Computer Applications unit